emmanueltaiwo/Portfolio/README.md

 🚀 **About Me**

-I'm Emmanuel Taiwo, a passionate Front End Web Developer based in Lagos, Nigeria.
+I'm Emmanuel Taiwo, a passionate Front End Engineer based in Lagos, Nigeria.
 With a strong foundation in web technologies and a keen eye for design, I'm dedicated to crafting elegant and user-centric web experiences.

 🛠️ **Skills**